- Search The Registry

 As of 2016, HIV remains a disproportionate risk to African Americans.
 Young African American gay and bisexual men account for more new HIV infections than any other group, and HIV affects African American heterosexual women more than women of any other race or ethnicity.
 More than 290,000 African Americans with stage 3 HIV (AIDS) have died since the start of the epidemic.
 Prevention efforts have led to encouraging decreases in HIV among African Americans, driven by steep declines among African American women.
 And, after years of troubling increases, infections have stabilized among African American gay and bisexual men.

 The Black community does not want to minimize the threat of AIDS in Black Africa, perhaps one of the greatest threats to their existence.

-African Americans continue to experience the greatest burden of HIV compared to other races and ethnicity's in the United States.
+African Americans continue to experience the most significant burden of HIV compared to other races and ethnicity in the United States.
 In 2017, Blacks/African Americans accounted for 13% of the U.S. population but 43% (16,694) of the 38,739 new HIV diagnoses in the United States and dependent areas.
 Black/African American gay, bisexual, and other men who have sex with men are more affected by HIV than any other group in the United States.